Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 • Integration of tough memories: By revisiting painful experiences in a structured way, you can process emotions that may have been suppressed.

-• Recognition of formative influences: When you understand how past events have shaped your beliefs and behaviors, you become aware of patterns that may be helping or hindering you.
+• Recognition of formative influences: Understanding how past events shaped your beliefs and behaviors helps you see patterns that might be helping or holding you back.

-• Story coherence: Writing your life story helps create a stronger sense of self and meaning.
+• Story coherence: Writing your life story builds a stronger sense of self and meaning.

-The goal of past authoring isn’t to dwell on the past but to put it to rest by understanding its influence on your present self.
+The goal of past authoring isn’t to dwell on the past but to put it to rest.
+Understanding its influence on who you are now is what makes that possible.

 Pricing: $14.95